chabulhwi/tpil-solutions/quiz/chapter02.md

 ## Question 3

-There's an error in the following code; fix the expression after the `#eval` command to evaluate it.
+There's an error in the following code.
+Fix the expression after the `#eval` command to evaluate it.

 ```lean